SPaM-Skill-Issue/sota-backend/tests/README.md

 The tests are organized into several files, each targeting a specific aspect of the API:

-- `test_authentication.py`: Tests related to user authentication and token validation.
+- `test_authentication.py`: Tests related to user authentication and token validation, ensuring that endpoints behave correctly under various authentication scenarios.
-- `test_sport_router.py`: Focuses on testing the sports-related routes and their interactions with the database.
+- `test_get_medal_route.py`: Focuses on testing the retrieval of medal information, verifying correct responses for both existing and non-existing parameters.
+- `test_sport_route.py`: Tests the functionality of the SportRouter, covering scenarios for retrieving sport information based on sport ID.
-- `test_update_medal_router.py`: Tests the functionality for updating medal information, ensuring data integrity and proper request handling.
+- `test_update_audient_info.py`: Includes tests for updating audient information, covering various scenarios including valid and invalid request bodies.
+- `test_update_medal_route.py`: Tests for the `/medals/update_medal` endpoint, ensuring correct handling of medal update requests under different scenarios.

 ### Base Setup for Tests (`base.py`)